 Third-Party Bike Insurance Claim Settlement Process

-Decoding Third-Party (TP) Bike Insurance
+What is Third-Party (TP) Bike Insurance?

-Before we dive into the claim process, let us clarify what a third-party bike insurance entails.
-In India, having at least third-party two wheeler insurance is mandatory for all the two-wheelers.
+In India, having at least third-party two-wheeler insurance is mandatory for all the two-wheelers.
 This type of insurance covers your legal liability for injuries, death, or property damage caused to a third party in an accident involving your insured bike.
-It's important to remember that this policy doesn't cover damages to your own vehicle.

 How to Claim 3rd Party Insurance for Bike?